Ross University School of Veterinary Medicine: Academics

-The faculty engage in research projects totaling $21 million from grant-awarding bodies, corporations, and governmental agencies.
-Faculty authored nearly 100 scientific papers in 2014.
-Approximately 400 RUSVM students participate in research projects annually, and a course on the principles of veterinary research has been added to the school’s curriculum.

 Internationalization

 In February 2012, RUSVM partnered with Moredun Research Institute to help generate collaborative scientific research opportunities, as well as training opportunities for research scientists and veterinary students.

 RUSVM has begun recruiting students in Singapore for international research internship programs.
 In October 2014, RUSVM signed a memorandum of understanding with Ngee Ann Polytechnic, Singapore, to “develop mutually beneficial collaborations in education and research, as well as provide a pathway for Singapore students to obtain a veterinary degree[12].